 The only downside with sticking to the traditional keyboard layout is that you have to place your hands further out to press a key sometimes.

-Some other mechanical keyboards only have 80% or 60% of what makes up a traditional keyboard layout, meaning there are fewer keys to press and less distance between your hands.
+Some other mechanical keyboards in Singapore only have 80% or 60% of what makes up a traditional keyboard layout, meaning there are fewer keys to press and less distance between your hands.

 Extras: Macros, Lights, and So On